klapstoelpiloot/boss/README.md

     }
 }
 ```
-You must register your custom type handler with the `BossSerializer` class by calling the `RegisterTypeHandler` method somewhere at the start of your application.
+You must register your custom type handler by calling the `RegisterTypeHandler` method on the `BossSerializer` class, somewhere at the start of your application.
 ```C#
 BossSerializer.RegisterTypeHandler(new Vector3Handler());
 ```

 ## Storage format
 In this notation we use the datatype indication `vlq` for a flexible number of bytes indicating an integer number (VLQ code) up to the size of an int (2,147,483,647).
 For more information see https://en.m.wikipedia.org/wiki/Variable-length_quantity